SongJaeGun/Keil_Studio_FAE_Training/RefApp/README.md

 You can use the web server by entering the IP address that is shown in the serial console in your web browser.

-Alternatively, to find the IP address, open the file `HTTP_Server.c` and:
+Alternatively, to find the IP address programmatically:

+- Open `HTTP_Server.c` and locate the line `printf("IP4: %s\n", ip_ascii);`.
-- Find line 42: `    printf("IP4: %s\n",ip_ascii);` and set a breakpoint there.
+- Set a breakpoint at this line.
-- Add `ip_ascii` to the Watch.
+- Add `ip_ascii` to the Watch window.
-- Run until the breakpoint and observe the IP address in the Watch window!
+- Run the application to the breakpoint and observe the IP address.

-## Result
+## Conclusion

-This session demonstrates how easy it is to set up a reference example project for a development board that is supported by CMSIS-Packs with CMSIS-Drivers and layers.
-OOBE is great and the project is up and running within minutes.
+This lab illustrates the ease of setting up a reference application on a CMSIS-supported development board.
+Leveraging CMSIS layers and MDK-Middleware components, developers can quickly prototype and validate embedded network applications with minimal effort.